Universal Forest Products

-For the quarter ended March 31 (Q1), Universal Forest Products beat expectations on revenues and earnings per share.
+For the quarter ended June 30 (Q2), Universal Forest Products beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue expanded significantly and GAAP earnings per share increased.
+Compared to the prior-year quarter, revenue expanded significantly.
+GAAP earnings per share contracted.

-Universal Forest Products reported revenue of $457.1 million.
-The four analysts polled by S&P Capital IQ anticipated a top line of $421.2 million on the same basis.
-GAAP reported sales were 18% higher than the prior-year quarter's $387.2 million.
+Universal Forest Products tallied revenue of $738.4 million.
+The one analyst polled by S&P Capital IQ looked for net sales of $714.8 million on the same basis.
+GAAP reported sales were 24% higher than the prior-year quarter's $593.7 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.